jensmoths/gb_remote/README.md

 **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**

-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-nd/4.0/](http://creativecommons.org/licenses/by-nc-nd/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ### What this means: